 \section{Well-posedness and Observability}

-This section establishes the well‑posedness of the forward problem and proves a key observability inequality for the subsequent analysis of inverse problems.
-We first present a fundamental lemma on the equivalence between the abstract energy norm and standard Sobolev norms, which is essential for the ensuing regularity theory and energy estimates.
-Building on the semigroup framework developed in Section~\ref{sect2}, we then prove the existence, uniqueness, and regularity of solutions to system~\eqref{a}, together with an exponential energy estimate.
-Finally, under a geometric control condition, we derive an observability inequality that bounds the full initial energy by boundary measurements.
-This inequality forms the foundation for the stability analysis of the associated inverse problems.
+In this section, we establish the well-posedness of the forward problem and derive a crucial observability inequality.
+We first demonstrate the equivalence between the energy norm and the standard Sobolev topology on $H^4(\Omega) \times L^2(\Omega)$, a result that serves as the basis for the subsequent regularity theory.
+Building upon the semigroup framework developed in Section~\ref{sect2}, we then establish the existence, uniqueness, and regularity of solutions to system \eqref{a}.
+Finally, under a suitable geometric control condition, we derive an observability inequality that bounds the total initial energy by boundary measurements, providing the cornerstone for our inverse stability analysis.